goby-garden/goby-database/notes.md

 ### Scratchpad

+1/18/2025

+Picking up on the reflection from the 16th: I’ve taken care of cases where transfers get queued for nonexistent targets, and general duplicate actions, by filtering those out in the consolidation step.
+The open question is what to do when someone deletes a property which was previously a target, and then adds their own new target within the same class.
+Normally when you delete a property which was a target, I queue the creation of a one-way relation to replace it, and transfer the connections from the previous two-way.

+It’s an open question whether to keep that behavior at all, since I could imagine the function just deleting everything that involves deleted targets, with no attempts at preserving data.
+Likely the interface will automatically handle some of this anyway, and send an input that takes it into account.
+But on the other hand I think it is nice, especially if someone uses the class as a programmatic interface (not that I necessarily see that happening, but maybe if this project miraculously takes off).
+So I think I’ll leave it in, and in the future what I could do is make that an option, e.g. "safe mode", set to true/false, that way you can bypass it if you prefer.

+What I’d like to do though, since this problem is about validation with other relationship edits, is to address it in the consolidation function.
+And I think I have a way to accomplish that: when consolidating, if there are multiple creations/transfers involving the same pair of classes and one matching property, pick the one with the highest level of specificity, meaning privilege prop targets to class targets.

 1/16/2025

 - I think I need to modify my logic for deleting or creating relations on the basis of classes/properties being deleted